 What is Angular?

-AngularJS is the first version of the Angular framework.
-The open-source Google managed framework plays a significant role in running single-page applications (SPAs) and boasts a massive community of contributors.
+Additionally, AngularJS is the first version of the Angular framework.
+The open-source framework, managed by Google, plays a significant role in running single-page applications (SPAs) and boasts a massive community of contributors.

 AngularJS and Angular

 AngularJS has a brilliant scope for single-page app development.
 At the same time, Angular empowers developers with components to write and rewrite code that is easy to use and maintain.

 Additionally, among the countries that make the most of Angular’s capabilities, the US ranks first, followed by Russia, Taiwan, and the United Kingdom.

 The latest version is Angular 12, released on 12th May 2021.